nasa/fprime/docs/UsersGuide/dev/autocoder-integration.md

 `<autocoder name>_is_supported` takes one argument: a source file path to a possible autocoder input.
 If the autocoder needs to process this file, `<autocoder name>_is_supported` must set `IS_SUPPORTED` to `TRUE` in `PARENT_SCOPE` otherwise `<autocoder name>_is_supported` must set `IS_SUPPORTED` to `FALSE` in `PARENT_SCOPE`.
-Since most autocoders determine support via suffix, `autocoder/helpers.cmake` supplies a helper macro to do that easily. **Note:** the autocoder must include `autocoder/helpers` to access that helper.
+Since most autocoders determine support via suffix, `autocoder/helpers.cmake` supplies a helper macro to do that easily. **Note:** The autocoder must include `autocoder/helpers` to access that helper.

 For example, the FPP autocoder supports all files ending with the extension `.fpp` and it uses the suffix helper as